zbenmo/yapy3c/docs/part_VIII_ecosystem_and_packaging.md

 When this happens, check with the user of your package what 'numpy' he/she have in their Python virtual environment.
 Check yourself what happens when you have this 'numpy' version with your package, and decide what is the right remedy.

+What happens when your project needs ```numpy < 1.25``` while a dependencie of your project, say 'pandas' needs ```numpy >= 1.26```?
+You'll have to investigate.
+Maybe you can allow also for 'numpy' version '1.26', potentially by modifying a little your code?
+Maybe the dependency 'pandas' has a previous version that can live with ```numpy < 1.25``` and is still good for your project, then just require that version of the dependency 'pandas', for example (fictional) ```pandas >= 2.3.0, < 2.3.6```.
+Sometimes it is more drastic and you'll need to break your project into two processes or use other packages.
+May the odds be ever in your favour.

 In some situations, as of regulatory requirements, you may be asked to list all the dependencies of your software (Open Source and other) and the versions used.
 As far as I can tell, listing the top level of your dependencies is good enough (no need to follow dependencies of your dependencies, if I am not mistaken.
 Check that with your accompanying regulatory officer).

+## Docker

+The last thing I want to bring here is a little philosophical.
+Most likely we'll all going to use Docker these days this way or another.
+Does it mean that some of the mechanism above are redundant and we can decide not to make use of them?

+My feeling is that it is a good thing to have all above mechanisms and also Docker.
+Each mechnism help us "wrap" our development/deployment software in another layer of "trust".
+Each helps us achieve reproducability and reliability.

+When you have a Docker image, the image may have some Python functionality before you join with your softare, tools, and processes.
+By introducing a Python virtual environment, you know that your code shall be happy, while the other things that happen in the containers are as the designer of the image / container wanted.

+You can give someone a Docker image, in which you've already installed the right Python packages and other dependencies.
+Then this user can run a container with your software and never worry about git repositories, Python packages, versions, dependencies, etc. But you as the maintainer of the code, will most likely need to go from time to time and create a new version of the Docker image, and there you will be probably happier if you have the mechanisms above to keep your sanity.